zyh1121/Varangian/README.md

 IBM Research has developed an Augmented Static Analyzer based on a [Deep Learning model called C-BERT](https://arxiv.org/pdf/2006.12641.pdf) that is able to analyze source code in C language.
-They are currently using it to identify vulnerabilities in source code, in this case, without the help of a traditional static analyzer.
+They are currently using it to identify vulnerabilities in source code, in this case, with the help of a traditional static analyzer.
 The C-BERT model is now one of the best in this field based on the [CodeXGlue leaderboard](https://microsoft.github.io/CodeXGLUE/), and it could also be used for a variety of source code tasks such as Code Completion, Code Search, Clone detection, Code translation and Code generation.